RevenueHunt/docs/docs/how-to-guides/index.md

 - [:material-email-heart-outline: Send Result Emails](http://127.0.0.1:8000/how-to-guides/send-result-emails/): Engage your participants by sending personalized emails with their quiz results.
 - [:material-cash-multiple: Track Quiz Revenue](http://127.0.0.1:8000/how-to-guides/track-quiz-revenue/): Gain insights into how your quizzes contribute to your bottom line by tracking revenue generated directly from quiz interactions.
+- [:material-account-filter: Send Leads to Your CRM](https://docs.revenuehunt.com/how-to-guides/send-leads-to-crm/): Connect your quiz to one of our many integrations and send all the quiz data there for segmented retargeting.

 ## Advanced Customization